blidau/digital-writing-2023/technical-questions.md

 ## How do you deploy a RenPy story built for the web?

+Unfortunately, without using the command line to allow Git to accept large files, the compiled files are too big.
+To submit a RenPy work, compile it for macOS, add it to OneDrive, and add the shareable link to your folio.

 ## How do you add a fixed background image that covers the width of the window?